allamberto/CSE20289-Assignments/homework03/homework03/README.md

 Activity 3

 1) If arguments were passed at the command line, they were caught in a while statement.
 Once in the while statement, I used a switch case to catch each flag.
 The usage flag calls the usage function with the proper exit code.
 The -c catches the city name.
-It also checks to see if the argument after the current argument is a word.
-If it is, it adds it on to the current city name.
-It also removes all the " " using sed and adds an extra shift to account for this variable add-on.
-The -s flag first checks if the variable will be two words by checking if the first word is North, South, or New.
-If so, it takes both words and saves them into the State variable.
-Else, it just saves the one word.
+The -s flag takes in the state's name and changes any spaces to %20 link in the HTML link.

 2) I used sed by specifying five digits inside ><.
 This required the -P advanced flag.

 3) Without the city, I searched for 5 numbers inside ><.
-I then used sed to remove the >< and -o to only print the numbers.
+I then used grep to get just the digits.
 With the city, I searched for the HTML code including the city and the zip.
-I then used sed to remove the city and everything else leading up to >.
+I then used grep in the same manner to remove the ><.